Review of Sustainability Incentive Award Criteria

 Neighborhoods can get points for projects, events and activities in their own neighborhood.
 Recycling at your neighborhood meetings, street parties, clean up events, or any activities in which your neighborhood participates is very important: where and whenever trash is generated, there may be an opportunity to recycle.
-Placing/monitoring recycling bins, distributing information and having recycling education activities will increase recycling awareness.
+Placing/monitoring recycling bins, distributing information and having environmental/recycling education activities will increase sustainable/recycling awareness.

-4. Number of Articles in Neighborhood Newsletters - (1- 5 points)
+4. Number of Sustainability Articles in Neighborhood Newsletters and Use of Electronic Media - (1- 5 points)

 If your newsletter is printed on chlorine-free 100% recycled paper and includes text acknowledging this information, you will be given 5 points.

-In addition, those neighborhoods that publish newsletters on a regular basis are encouraged to include articles concerning recycling information and/or events.
-Stories must include reducing waste, reusing, recycling, buying recycled, litter prevention that includes recycling, yard waste contamination, green building with recycled products, or similar (Note: Stories about garbage, HHW, landscaping, or water management do not count.)
+In addition, those neighborhoods that publish printed or online newsletters on a regular basis are encouraged to print on recycled content paper and include articles concerning sustainable/recycling information and/or events.
+Stories must include waste reduction, reusing, recycling, buying recycled, litter prevention that includes recycling, pollution prevention, Certified Wildlife Habitat, yard waste contamination, green building with recycled content & energy conservation, or similar (Note: Stories about garbage, HHW, or water management do not count.)

 Neighborhood Event Criteria